alexanderovie/datos/docs/interfaces/IAppDataGoogleAppInfoTasksReadyResultInfo.md

 > `optional` **endpoint\_html**: `string`

-Defined in: main.ts:213643
+Defined in: main.ts:214173

-URL for collecting the results of the Google App Info HTML task if HTML tasks are not supported in the specified endpoint, the value will be null
+URL for collecting the results of the Google app_info HTML task if HTML tasks are not supported in the specified endpoint, the value will be null

 ***